USEPA/AddDemographicLayers-widget-js/README.md

 ﻿# AddDemographicLayers-widget-js (OEI)

 ## Updates
+July 25, 2017 Updated to work with EnviroAtlas.

 August 29, 2017 Updated to work with 2011-2015 ACS that’s available in the latest EJSCREEN 2017.